5 Tips for Risk Management in the Food Industry

 1. Be Strategic with Your Supplier List

 Every player in the supply chain has his own job to do.
 When one player doesn’t show up or has a bad day, it disrupts all the other players’ and their ability to do their own jobs effectively.
 There can be any number of reasons why a supply delivery would be delayed, but in order to minimize those disruptions, consider your supplier list carefully.
-Be strategic about who you work with and make sure all suppliers have strong reputations and won’t have any issues delivering.
+Be strategic about who you work with and make sure all suppliers have strong reputations and won’t have any issues delivering the materials for your product.
 It may also be worthwhile having some back-up suppliers on hand in case unforeseen circumstances occur.
 These precautions can help avoid financial damage and losses in productivity.

 2. Make Sure Your Equipment is in Tip-Top Shape